I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 ENABLED |

 Using an unstructured data store (HTML conversion) is also effective for enabling semantic search.
-Although there's initial work to convert CSV to HTML, once converted, semantic search is enabled with regular search requests.
+While it takes effort to convert CSV to HTML, once converted, semantic search is enabled with normal search requests.

-The custom embedding approach offers the advantage of choosing your own embedding model, but it requires generating and sending query vectors with each search, making the application implementation more complex.
+On the other hand, the custom embeddings method has the advantage of letting you freely choose the embedding model, but it requires generating and sending the query vector with each search, making the application implementation more complex.

-The blended search method without specifying dataStoreSpecs is convenient, but since it reverts to DISABLED when specifying just the structured data store, it's not suitable if you want to narrow down the search target data stores.
+The blended search method without specifying dataStoreSpecs is convenient, but since it reverts to DISABLED when specifying just the structured data store, it can't be used when you want to narrow down the target data stores.